 Where you see this logo, it means that waste electrical items, such as household appliances, mobile phones and IT equipment, can be recycled.

 This logo certifies that the product is ‘industrially compostable’ according to European standard EN 13432/14955’

 This is the National Association of Paper Merchants’ stamp.
 It certifies that the product is made from a minimum of 50% genuine waste paper or board fibre.

 Check with your local recycling centre if they accept this kind of paper, as paper can only be recycled a certain number of times.

 This icon is from the Forest Stewardship Council and identifies products that contain wood from sustainable and certified forests.

-To learn more about our recycled products, click here.
+You can learn more about our recycling work here.

 If you would prefer to speak to one of our dedicated customer service team please call us

 Site Opening hours: Mon to Fri: 7am - 5pm & Sat: 7am - 12:00pm

 Office Opening hours: Mon to Fri: 8am - 5pm